 While I was filling out our details in the entry register, one of my friends asked the soldier if we could get some drinking water around here.
 He asked another soldier to escort my friend to a nearby building that looked like either an Army barrack or canteen.

 “Dogs around here are not friendly at all, huh?”
-I smiled at the soldier while filling out my details in the entry register of a check post in Changthang Valley.
+I smiled at the soldier while filling out my details in the entry register at the check post.

 “Friendly?”
 He smiled back at me, “These dogs will kill you if they had a chance”

 “Why do you think I did not let your friend go alone and had a soldier escort him?”

 “Because of the dogs?”
 I asked the soldier.

 “Yes, there are dogs all around here and If they see a stranger around, they will immediately attack”

 “No” He laughed, “Attack means an attack to rip the stranger apart”